 There are some medical events reported by respondents where the payments were zero.
-This could occur for several reasons including (1) free care was provided, (2) bad debt was incurred, (3) care was covered under a flat fee arrangement beginning in an earlier year, (4) follow-up visits were provided without a separate charge (e.g., after a surgical procedure), or (5) emergency room visit expenditures were included on the linked hospital record.
+This could occur for several reasons including (1) free care was provided, (2) bad debt was incurred, (3) care for these events was covered under a flat fee arrangement with all expenditures appearing on the stem event, or (4) emergency room visit expenditures were included on the linked hospital record.
 If all of the medical events for a person fell into one of these categories, then the total annual expenditures for that person would be zero.